 The deal was made when David Hahn was riding high, enjoying uncritical coverage, particularly from the Legislative Press Gallery, some members of which he courted with studied generosity.
 Subordinates in Hahn’s executive coterie were also treated well and the new head office was to provide luxurious quarters, far superior to the 35-year-old Fort Street head office owned by BC Ferries until they sold it to Jawl.
 After Hahn was pushed out the door by the Clark government, ferry executive ranks were trimmed but I have no word on whether space sits idle or has been sub-let.

-Hahn ensured complete mortgage and lease details were confidential and BC Ferries declined to provide the rate of return earned since money was first lent to Jawl Properties.
+CEO Hahn ensured complete mortgage and lease details were confidential and BC Ferries declined to provide the rate of return earned since money was first lent to Jawl Properties.
 Pre-completion construction financing is usually among the most costly business financing.

 The questions remain: